OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Connectivity/Finding-the-Omegas-IP-Address.md

 ### Finding the IP Address of the Omega on it's own AP

-// TODO: say there's two methods, briefly outline each, mention that this is change-able

-// TODO: mention the fact that devices connecting to this network will have an address in the range 192.168.3.XYZ

-// TRANSPLANTED:
-Your Omega also has a designated IP Address on it's own Access Point network.
+We will outline two methods for you to find the IP Address of your Omega on it's own AP.
+These use two different commands, but they yield the same results.
+The first command is `ifconfig`, a common Linux utility for monitoring network interfaces.
+The second command is `ubus`, a special OpenWRT command that provides communication between various daemons and applications.

 If you connect to your Omega's WiFi (connecting to the network called `Omega-ABCD`), it will have it's own IP address.
-The Omega's IP Address on it's own AP is `192.168.3.1` by default.
+The Omega's IP Address on it's own AP is `192.168.3.1` by default, but we'll go over how you can change this.

 #### Finding the Omega's IP address on it's own AP Using `ifconfig`

 You can use the `ifconfig` command to get information about all the network interfaces on your Omega.
 We are going to use it to get the IP address of the `br-wlan` interface, which handles the Omega's AP.
-Type the following command to see the IP address of the `br-wlan` interface:
+Type `ifconfig` to see the full list of interfaces and the information pertaining to them.

-// TODO: gently introduce grep like above
+To narrow down your result to just the IP address we can use `grep`.
+The `grep` command allows you to isolate your output based on keywords or patterns.
+We are going to isolate the address line so that we have easy access to the IP address of our Omega with the following command:

 ```
 ifconfig | grep br-wlan -A 1 | grep inet